Frequently Asked Questions

 + What do I get with my registration fee?

 The Registration fee provides the opportunity to participate in The Winter Walk, along with a warm and cozy Winter Walk beanie with our logo (you will receive this on the day of the event at the registration table).
 The fee also provides the community breakfast after the walk as well as the incredible opportunity to hear stories from our partners and the homeless community of Boston.
 If you pay up front, your fee is tax deductible, or all donations towards your fee or fundraissing goal are tax deductible to your donors.

 + Is there a fundraising minimum?

 + How do I fundraise?

-Our guide to fundraising is coming soon!
+Our guide to fundraising is downloadable here, and it has plenty of resources to help you!
 We are working with Classy, a wonderful fundraising platform that helps you reach out to people to help contribute to the cause.
-And all the donations received are tax deductible to your donors!
+And all the donations received are tax deductible to your donors.
 You can set up your Classy fundraising page as an Individual or a Team when you sign up.
 You can customize this page as much or as little as you want.
 But the system makes it easy to reach out and raise funds and awareness.

 + Will donors receive tax documentation for their donations?